-Video editor, audio director, animator, DVD writer, camera operator… the list of jobs in video production is huge.
+Video editor, audio director, animator, camera operator… the list of jobs in video production is huge.
 All these professions have something in common: creativity.
-The job hunting process is similar, and the hiring decisions are usually based on the applicant’s level of creativity, professionalism, and commitment.
+The job hunting process is similar, and the hiring decisions are usually based on the applicant’s level of creativity, professionalism and commitment.
 Those are the things you need to show and prove throughout the application process.

 We’ll list five approaches that give you higher chances to get a job in video production.

 1. Don’t Be a Snob.
 Entry-Level Positions Are a Must!

 No one will make you a head videographer straight out of college.
 That’s not a disappointing thought.
 It can be motivating.
 You know what the first step is: an internship.
 If you didn’t get internships throughout your studies, it doesn’t mean you can avoid that part of the career journey now that you’re ready for a real job.